ageorge95/pyInfinex/README.md

-# pyVayamos
+# pyInfinex
-Python wrapper for the Vayamos crypto exchange API
+Python wrapper for the Infinex crypto exchange API